geotools/geotools/docs/developer/procedures/git.rst

 commonly occurs when a developer pulls in changes from a branch in the canonical repository.
 For example::

-  % git checkout master
+  % git checkout main
   % git commit -m "GEOT-XYZ, making a simple change"
-  % git pull geotools master
+  % git pull geotools main

 The pull from the canonical repository will cause a merge commit to occur.
 A simple way to avoid this is to force a "fast forward" by using the "--rebase" option to the pull command::

-  % git checkout master
+  % git checkout main
   % git commit -m "GEOT-XYZ, making a simple change"
-  % git pull --rebase geotools master
+  % git pull --rebase geotools main

 The rebase option essentially will stash all local changes before doing the full, resulting in a fast forward update (avoiding a merge commit), and then replay the local